lanskyassassination/106-Ch0-Lab4/README.md

-This is an Android practice
+This is an Andriod practice